Trees in Trouble Reading Answers: IELTS Reading Sample

 Trees In Trouble Reading Passage

-Paragraph 4: Without the right growing conditions trees cannot get really big, and there is some evidence to suggest tree growth could slow in a warmer world, particularly in environments that are already warm.
+Without the right growing conditions, trees cannot grow really big, and there is some evidence to suggest tree growth could slow in a warmer world, particularly in environments that are already warm.
 Having worked for decades at La Selva Biological Station in Puerto Viejo de Sarapiqui, Costa Rica, David and Deborah Clark and colleagues have shown that tree growth there declines markedly in warmer years.
-“During the day, their photosynthesis shuts down when it gets too warm, and at night they consume more energy because their metabolic rate increases, much as a reptile’s would when it gets warmer,” explains David Clark.
+“During the day, their photosynthesis shuts down when it gets too warm, and at night, they consume more energy because their metabolic rate increases, much as a reptile’s would when it gets warmer,” explains David Clark.
 With less energy produced in warmer years and more being consumed just to survive, there is even less energy available for growth.

 The reading passage has seven paragraphs: A-G.